AADA

 First Year — New York

-The first studio course, Acting I, concentrates on the achievement of a free, truthful use of self in imaginary circumstances.
-Beginning with exercises for relaxation, concentration, and sensitivity to other actors and to internal and external stimuli, the semester proceeds to improvisation and then to scene study in contemporary drama.
+Beginning with exercises for relaxation, concentration, and sensitivity to other actors, as well as internal and external stimuli, the semester proceeds to improvisation and then to scene study in contemporary drama.
 Applying objectives, activities, and place to their work, students develop trust in a sense of truth and spontaneous moment-to-moment reaction.
+The second studio course, Acting II, strengthens the actor’s foundation through more sophisticated aspects of technique, including emotional preparation, moment before, heightened stakes and fourth wall.

 Movement I & II